 - Save some time on the day by printing and filling out our registration form.

-- $10 per session currently covers boat hire; coach (the human type) and some refreshments.
+- $20 per session currently covers hire of all your equipment, qualified coaches and some refreshments.
 An extra $2 is required for pool entry on Wednesday sessions.

 - Most people wear shorts and a sleeveless t-shirt in the boat.
-Only wear stuff you’re happy to get soaked in sea/chlorinated water.
+Only wear stuff you’re happy to get wet.
 Old sandals, reef shoes or wetsuit booties are a very good idea as there are sometimes sharp rocks in and around the beach area.